Sharan-Ravindran/soc-home-lab/web-application-investigation/README.md

 Method:      GET
 URL:         /login/<script>alert(1)</script>
 ```
-An important distinction during investigation is:
+**An important distinction during investigation is:**
  agent.ip

-represents the monitored Windows host:
+**represents the monitored Windows host:**
  192.168.251.132

-while:
+**while:**
  data.srcip

-represents the source of the HTTP request:
+**represents the source of the HTTP request:**
  192.168.251.128

 This allows the analyst to distinguish between the endpoint being monitored and the source generating the web traffic.

-7. Detection vs Exploitation
+## 7. Detection vs Exploitation

 The alerts confirm that the request matched the configured detection rule.

-For example:
+- For example:

 Possible SQL injection attempt detected

 does not by itself prove that the application was successfully compromised.

-Likewise:
+- Likewise:

 Possible XSS injection attempt detected

 shows that an XSS-like payload was detected, but does not by itself prove that JavaScript executed successfully.

-This distinction is important during SOC investigations because a detection identifies suspicious activity that requires investigation; it is not automatically proof of successful exploitation.
+This distinction is **important** during SOC investigations because a detection identifies suspicious activity that requires investigation; it is not automatically proof of successful exploitation.

 8. Wazuh Dashboard